pdqnguyen/pdqnguyen.github.io/_posts/2022-03-22-lyrics-part-3.md

 death metal focuses on the obscene and horrifying;
 heavy metal revolves around themes more familiar to rock and pop;
 power metal adopts the vocabulary of fantasies and histories;
-and thrash metal sings of violence, war, and... beer?
+and thrash metal sings of violence and war.
 The full corpus word cloud shows themes common to all heavy metal genres.

 ## Imports